 In contrast, the estimates for Italy suffer in that neither of the first-stage estimates are significant.
-Further, it should be noted that the low degrees of freedom and data quality may partially explain the poor performance for Italy.
-This finding is also in accordance with Bugamelli et al. (2010).
+Further, it should be noted that the large shadow economy especially in the labor intensive sectors may partially explain the poor performance for Italy.
+Our finding is also in accordance with Bugamelli et al. (2010).
 They find a significant (since they are using micro data at the establishment level) but only small effect of Chinese import competition on Italian prices when using an instrumentation strategy combining elements of Bernard et al. (2006) and Auer and Fischer (2010).